 Choline deficiency in animals may lead to liver problems and kidney damage.
 These

 liver problems have led to liver cancer in laboratory animals.
 However, this has not

 yet been found in humans.

-People being fed intravenously (by IV) may get low serum levels of choline.
-Then they
+People being fed by IV may have low serum levels of choline, which may require them

 Side effects, toxicity, and interactions

 Choline may cause a stomachache, diarrhea, or loose stools.
 This can happen at normal

 doses.
 Large amounts (about 20 g) of choline may cause other side effects.
 These can